 - 7 RENOVATE YOUR FAITH: How to Cultivate Space

-There are seemingly infinite options for navy blue paint colors but how do you know which shade works best in your space?
-It’s important to pick a navy that is neutral so it coordinates with the other colors in your home.
-Benjamin Moore Hale Navy is wonderful because it is so versatile for walls, cabinets and furniture.
+There are seemingly infinite options for navy paint colors but how do you know which shade of navy blue works best in your space?
+It’s important to pick a dark navy that is neutral so it coordinates with the other colors in your home.
+Benjamin Moore Hale Navy is wonderful because it is so versatile for blue walls, cabinets and furniture.
 In my opinion, this makes it the best navy on the market today!

-Hale Navy is part of the Benjamin Moore Historical Collection, a collection of paint colors inspired by America’s historic landmarks.
-Hale Navy is one of the most popular navy by far because of it’s versatility and dependability.
-It works well with any lighting situation which is uncommon is dark colors, especially dark blues.
+BM Hale Navy is part of the Benjamin Moore Historical Collection, a collection of paint colors inspired by America’s historic landmarks.
+Hale Navy is one of the most popular navy colors because of it’s versatility and dependability.
+It works well with any lighting situation including artificial light which is uncommon is dark colors, especially dark blues.
 It is the Benjamin Moore counterpart to Sherwin Williams Naval which was their 2020 Color of the Year.

 The Psychology of Color: Benjamin Moore Hale Navy

 Deep colors are dramatic and rich creating depth in your room, filling it with creativity, energy and confidence.
 The challenge with darker colors can be finding ones that work well with neutrals and whites.
 Fortunately, Benjamin Moore’s Hale Navy has gray undertones make it soothing and sophisticated while it’s blue undertones still dominate.
 This shade gives a striking but still understated pop of color to any aspect of your home.
 It works very well to accent parts of a room, ceilings, furniture, cabinets or just a kitchen island.
 It’s also versatile in it’s uses for any room in your entire home because it is just as appropriate in a dramatic dining room, family room or guest room.
 It looks especially good in rooms where it can contrast with white like the laundry room in our home.

 Is Hale Navy Warm or Cool?

-Benjamin Moore Hale Navy is a transitional color, meaning is has the perfect mix of cool and warm undertones.
-It is amazing how well it works in so many color combinations and can be a great accent color on furniture, cabinets and walls but somehow it also looks great on home exteriors.
+Benjamin Moore Hale Navy is a transitional color, meaning is has the perfect balance of cool and warm undertones.
+It is amazing it gives a fresh look to so many color combinations and can be a great accent color on furniture, cabinets and walls but somehow it also looks great as an exterior paint color.

-This perfect mix of warm and cool tones gives you lots of freedom when picking whites for trim work as you are not locked into a creamy white or a crisp,cool white.
+This bold color has the perfect mix of warm and cool tones.
+This gives you lots of freedom when picking whites for trim work as you are not locked into a creamy white or a crisp,cool white.
 Also, it plays nicely with wood, lighter stained floors, a gray roof or whitewashed bricks.
 Like all navy paint colors, it has some green undertones but they don’t overpower the gray tones that make it a neutral.

 What Colors Go with Hale Navy?

 In the same way dark jeans go with just about anything, so does Benjamin Moore Hale Navy!
 I love that it is a sophisticated navy that has gray undertones making it inviting but not an in-your-face blue.
-Benjamin Moore Hale Navy is a color that accentuates your decor but is not so loud that it doesn’t coordinate well with the other furnishings of your home.
-In other words, is is a definite navy but still plays nicely with different colors without being a blue gray.
+BM Hale Navy is a color that accentuates your decor but is not so loud that it doesn’t coordinate well with the other furnishings of your home.
+In other words, is is a definite navy blue color but still plays nicely with different colors without being a blue gray.